64th St. Boat Ramp

 - Launching and retrieving of vessel is free.

-Pay-to-Park truck/trailer rate is $2.00 an hour via the on-site Cale Machine during the in-season, April 1st through October 31st.
+- Pay-to-Park truck/trailer (click here for parking rates) via the on-site Parkeon Kiosk during the in-season, April 1st through October 31st.

-More ramp information can be found at dnr.state.md.us website
+- More ramp information can be found at the Maryland Department of Natural Resources.

 Little Salisbury area (87th St., Bering Road)

-There will be an automatic gate controlled by an Annual Pass Card.
+- There is an automatic gate controlled by an Annual Pass Card.

-The cost of the Annual Pass Card is $50.00 and will be available to purchase at City Hall at the end of May.
+- The cost of the Annual Pass Card is $50.00 and will be available to purchase at City Hall.